dianakorka/Data-Science-in-R/Linear_regression/LinearRegression.md

 models.

-Another related measure is root mean-square error (RMSE), with a slightly different calculations.
-Quantifies how inaccurate the predictions are
+Another related measure is root mean-square error (RMSE), with a slightly different calculation.
+Quantifies how inaccurate the predictions are.

 Below is some code on how to access different elements from the summary() function of the linear model.